-The actual bench on which Walt Disney first dreamed of Disneyland – A place where parents and children can have fun together. #disneyland #disneylandcalifornia #disneylandresort #happiestplaceonearth #disneybench #disneybenches #disneybenchadventures #ItAllStartedOnABench #waltdisney
+One of the actual benches on which Walt Disney first dreamed of Disneyland – A place where parents and children can have fun together. #disneyland #disneylandcalifornia #disneylandresort #happiestplaceonearth #disneybench #disneybenches #disneybenchadventures #ItAllStartedOnABench #waltdisney #ディズニーベンチ

 Inside the Opera House in Main Street U.S.A sits a roped off bench.
 It seems pretty important with black and white photos of Disney and the park’s early days bordering the unremarkable bench.
 So what exactly is so special about this fading green seating area?

 This bench is the exact bench from Griffith Park where Disney originally conceived the idea for Disneyland.
 While watching his daughters play in the neighborhood park, he couldn’t help but think there could be another bigger, better park.

 7. The Telephone